-The IRS released Notice 2008-2 (the "Notice"), which sought comments from the public on the taxation of financial instruments currently taxed as "prepaid forward contracts."
+The Notice sought comments from the public on the taxation of financial instruments currently taxed as "prepaid forward contracts."
 This Notice addresses instruments such as the Notes.
 According to the Notice, the IRS and Treasury are considering whether a holder of an instrument such as the Notes should be required to accrue ordinary income on a current basis, regardless of whether any payments are made prior to maturity.
 It is not possible to determine what guidance the IRS and Treasury will ultimately issue, if any.
 Any such future guidance may affect the amount, timing and character of income, gain, or loss in respect of the Notes, possibly with retroactive effect.